vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

 ## Linked List Cycle II
-Cycle Detection
-    Basically what we are looking is a loop in the list.
+This basically is a Cycle Detection Problem, we are looking to see if there is a loop in the list.
 We also want to know where the cycle starts.

+Solution
+Option 1: An easy solution would be to use an HashSet to store the nodes.
+If we come to a node that is already in the HashSet then we have a cycle.

+Option 2: Since it s a Linked list problem, we can try to solve it using pointers.
+          We solve it using the Floyd's cycle finding algorithm.

                     4
         1   2   3       5
                     6
         ^^
         SF
-        The slow pointer and fast pointer start out at the begining
+        The slow pointer and fast pointer start out at the dummy node at the begining

                     4
         1   2   3       5
                     6
             ^   ^
             S   F
-        At each step, the slow pointer moves 1 step ahead, fast pointer moves 2 step ahead.
+        *** Now, at each step the slow pointer moves 1 step ahead, while the fast pointer moves 2 steps ahead.

                     4
         1   2   3       5